neodrama/github-drama/CONTRIBUTING.md

 This repository follows the guideline that if anyone in the thread appears to be getting worked up about something, it can be considered for inclusion here.
+If any of the repository's maintainers have locked conversation on a thread, that's also a good indicator that it could be included here.